-Framework reference Google Cloud commentary G including when the third party interacts with customers.
-It is important to assess options to employ if the third party's ability to perform the activity is impaired and to determine whether the third party maintains appropriate operational resilience and cybersecurity practices, including disaster recovery and business continuity plans that specify the time frame to resume activities and recover data. to the financial services sector, and the role that a well-executed migration to Google Cloud can play in strengthening it.
-Our Infrastructure design for availability and resilience whitepaper explains how Google Cloud builds resilience and availability into our core infrastructure and services, from design through operations.
-We also explore the shared fate model between Google and our customers-how customers can build on top of the core services we provide to gain the level of availability and resilience they need to run their businesses and meet their regulatory and compliance obligations.
+Framework reference Google Cloud commentary Google Cloud Financial Services Contract reference 13 i.
+Operational Resilience: An assessment of a third party's operational resilience practices supports a banking organization's evaluation of a third party's ability to effectively operate through and recover from any disruption or incidents, both internal and external.
+Such an assessment is particularly important where the impact of such disruption could have an adverse effect on the banking organization or its customers, including when the third party interacts with customers.
+It is important to assess options to employ if the third party's ability to perform the activity is impaired and to determine whether the third party maintains appropriate operational resilience and cybersecurity practices, including disaster recovery and business continuity plans that specify the time frame to resume activities and recover data.
+Resilience Google recognizes that resilience is a key focus for regulated entities and supervisory authorities.
+Our Strengthening operational resilience in financial services by migrating to Google Cloud whitepaper discusses the continuing importance of operational resilience to the financial services sector, and the role that a well-executed migration to Google Cloud can play in strengthening it.
 In addition, refer to our Architecting disaster recovery for cloud infrastructure outages article for information about how you can achieve your desired reliability outcomes for your applications.
 Business Continuity Plan Google will implement a business continuity plan for the Services, review and test it at least annually and ensure it remains current with industry standards.
 Regulated entities can review our plan and testing results.
-In addition, information about how customers can use our Services in their own business contingency planning is available in our Disaster Recovery Planning Guide.
-E 14 To gain additional insight into a third party's resilience capabilities, a banking organization may review (1) the results of operational resilience and business continuity testing and performance during actual disruptions; (2) the third party's telecommunications redundancy and resilience plans; and (3) preparations for known and emerging threats and vulnerabilities, such as wide-scale natural disasters, pandemics, distributed denial of service attacks, or other intentional or unintentional events.
+More information on the reliability of the Services is available on our Google Cloud Help page.
+Business Continuity and Disaster Recovery 14 To gain additional insight into a third party's resilience capabilities, a banking organization may review (1) the results of operational resilience and business continuity testing and performance during actual disruptions; (2) the third party's telecommunications redundancy and resilience plans; and (3) preparations for known and emerging threats and vulnerabilities, such as wide-scale natural disasters, pandemics, distributed denial of service attacks, or other intentional or unintentional events.
 Other considerations related to operational resilience include (1) dependency on a single provider for multiple activities; and (2) interoperability or potential end of life issues with the software programming language, computer platform, or data storage technologies used by the third party.
-Google's business continuity plan is designed to minimize disruptions to the services caused by disaster or other events that disrupt the operations and resource required to provide the services, including: destruction of infrastructure required to provide the Services interruption to the operation of infrastructure required to provide the Services (including electrical and mechanical failures) unavailability of key personnel emergency weather conditions (e.g. tornado, hurricane, typhoon) and natural disasters (e.g. earthquake) pandemicsYou can review information about Google's historic performance of the services on our Google Cloud Service Health Dashboard.
+Google's business continuity plan is designed to minimize disruptions to the services caused by disaster or other events that disrupt the operations and resource required to provide the services, including: • destruction of infrastructure required to provide the Services • interruption to the operation of infrastructure required to provide the Services (including electrical and mechanical failures) • unavailability of key personnel • emergency weather conditions (e.g. tornado, hurricane, typhoon) and natural disasters (e.g. earthquake) pandemics You can review information about Google's historic performance of the services on our Google Workspace Status Dashboard.
+Google Workspace is a public cloud service.
+It provides Software as a Service.
+Customers can choose to deploy Google Workspace as part of a hybrid or multi-cloud deployment.
+Business Continuity and Disaster Recovery